 How to Grow Sweet Potatoes!

-Growing sweet potato vine is easy and it’s exciting for the kids to grow things under the ground.
-It’s amazing when you see that so much has been going on under ground.
+Growing sweet potatoes is easy and it’s exciting for the kids to grow things under the ground.
+It’s amazing when you see that so much has been going on underground.
 Learn to grow sweet potatoes at home!

 At Little Sprouts we’ve had many struggles with growing white potatoes, but SWEET POTATOES are another story.
 We have had bumper crops every time so far.
 It’s so much fun to get a huge return for your work.